crowdsourcing-class/crowdsourcing-class.github.io/resources.md

 ###General Python resources

 - Python itself has good documentation and a decent getting started page [here](https://docs.python.org/2/tutorial/introduction.html).
+- Python gives a list of good tutorials [here](https://wiki.python.org/moin/BeginnersGuide/Programmers).
+Many are focused on people with no programming background, but two that seem a bit less introductory are the [Python in 10 minutes](http://www.stavros.io/tutorials/python/) tutorial, and [Google's Python class](https://developers.google.com/edu/python/).
+- There is a [Coursera course](https://www.coursera.org/course/interactivepython) starting September 15th.
+Thanks to whoever mentioned that in class!
+Was it Morgan?
+I am still learning names. :-)
+- I tend to find it easiest to learn languages with some application in mind, so I learned python using the [Intro to NLP in Python](http://www.nltk.org/book/).
+Highly recommend as a great way to learn two very useful skills at once!

 ###More advanced Python resources

-- Boto (Python's library for MTurk) is available on github.
-There is decent (although not perfect) documentation [here]() and a good tutorial available [here]().
+- Boto (Python's library for MTurk) is available on [github](https://github.com/boto/boto).
+There is decent (although not perfect) documentation [here](http://boto.readthedocs.org/en/latest/ref/mturk.html) and a good tutorial available [here](http://www.toforge.com/2011/04/boto-mturk-tutorial-create-hits/).
 - Scikit-learn is an amazingly easy library for doing machine learning in Python.
-It is also wonderfully verbosely documented with tons of examples [here]().
+It is also wonderfully verbosely documented with tons of examples [here](http://scikit-learn.org/stable/).
-- [NLTK]() is a great library for doing natural language processing in Python.
+- [NLTK](http://www.nltk.org/) is a great library for doing natural language processing in Python.